Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 **The Dog House gym, Folctha, Cimbrean, the Far Reaches**

-"Jesus, fellas...the hell get you going today?"
+"Jesus, fellas... the hell get you going today?"

 Julian lay on the floor, desperately struggling to catch his breath.
 He felt like he’d been run through a meat grinder and then stuffed into a sausage casing.
 And then smashed with a hammer.
 By the two biggest, most gleefully crazy meathead sadists the human race had to offer.
 And he felt like that because it was exactly those two men who had just *thoroughly* humiliated him down in ‘Horse’s personal high-G torture dungeon.

 It was Julian’s first day back at the gym after switching from gut-manufactured Cruezzir to a twenty-year prescription of Crue-D, and he’d noticed two things immediately.
 Firstly, he felt much, *much* better.
-He just felt...cleaner, somehow.
+He just felt... cleaner, somehow.
 Julian didn’t really know what Cruezzir actually felt like, but he knew how it felt when it was absent.
-He couldn’t think of any words that didn’t sound like a raging hippy describing a detox treatment, but, well...that’s what it felt like.
+He couldn’t think of any words that didn’t sound like a raging hippy describing a detox treatment, but, well... that’s what it felt like.
 He felt *clean.*

 So, instead of pretending like he could come close to keeping up with those two, he was trying to hang with Blaczynski, who was near-Beef himself - not far behind Butler and just ahead of Akiyama - and probably Julian’s closest match on the team, ability-wise.
 Hands-down the toughest member, too.
 And next to someone like him?
-Julian was...doing pretty good.
+Julian was... doing pretty good.
 Heck, he was proving to be just as strong!
 Being *that* kind of strong sure as heck made up for the inconveniences of being so ridiculously heavy: he ate like a Given-Man and couldn’t trust chairs.

-All of that and he looked *good* doing it...honestly, it was awfully hard not to let that go to his head.
+All of that and he looked *good* doing it... honestly, it was awfully hard not to let that go to his head.
 Fortunately, he had friends who could help.
-Vemik was significantly heavier still and *considerably* stronger...and he was still a *young teen* probably.
+Vemik was significantly heavier still and *considerably* stronger... and he was still a *young teen* probably.
 Adam and Daar were of course so completely insanely fit that it was almost like being friends with actual comic-book superheroes.
 Firth too, and all the rest of the HEAT had an edge over Julian in *something.* Blaczynski?
 The walking tattoo was so ridiculously well-conditioned, he *never* stopped.
 Ever.

 Maybe all that extra energy and inspiration was ‘cuz he’d *finally* run out of space for more ink.
 Every square inch of him that *could* be tattooed under the military’s rules, was.
 It was a chaotic jumble of styles and themes: there were trashy meaningless tribal-style shapes, videogame characters, *lots* of skulls, a few names, some genuinely beautiful works of art bumping elbows with whatever crap he’d spied and thought *‘that looks cool’* and, bizarrely, the Ninja Taco logo on his melon-sized left deltoid.

 All of that on one of the few guys around who could keep going longer than Julian, which was honestly saying something.
 Blac grinned at him, not breaking his rhythm as he benched… well, Julian had given up calculating the effective weight they were using, given grav-plating.
 He just went by which plates on which bars.
 A lot of the special plates, this time.
 And the *big* bar.
 Which was bending alarmingly.
 Blaczynski was definitely lifting like a Beef these days…

 And the most insulting part was how he wasn’t even *winded* when he stopped.
-He just...couldn’t push anymore, but that was due to his strength failing, not from sucking air.
+He just... couldn’t push anymore, but that was due to his strength failing, not from sucking air.

 He sat up and without skipping a beat or even so much as breathing hard, decided to taunt Julian.
 "Fuck yeah, man!
 You ain’t fuckin’ *worked* ‘till these fuckers’re done with you!
 Ready to go again?!"
 The big fucker immediately went to go lift something else.